morispi/HG-CoLoR/README.md

 Reference
 --------------

-Currently submitted to Jobim 2017, under the title:
+Currently accepted for an oral presentation at Jobim 2017, under the title:
-HG-CoLoR: A new method for the production of synthetic long reads
+HG-CoLoR: Hybrid-Graph for the error Correction of Long Reads

 Contact
 --------------